China did not need a dramatic embargo announcement to make the market nervous. It only needed the trade data.

 The most common mistake in critical-minerals coverage is to ask whether there is a "ban."
 Buyers usually need a more operational question: will my supplier get licensed material in time to meet the production window?

 China's official line on 2026-05-20 was deliberately calibrated.
-The Ministry of Commerce said compliant civilian-use applications would still be reviewed.
+Beijing said compliant civilian-use applications would still be reviewed.
 That does not contradict the Reuters trade data.
-It explains it.
+It explains the buyer problem.
 Export control systems do not need to ban all flows to create disruption.
-Delays, selective approvals, and licensing friction are enough.
+Delays, selective approvals, documentation gaps, and licensing friction can be enough.

 That is especially true in heavy rare earth markets because volumes are small, concentration is high, and many downstream parts are specialized.
 A procurement team can survive a shortfall in generic aluminum or standard steel more easily than a shortfall in a magnet input that sits inside motors, radar systems, factory robots, or precision motion platforms.